-Private medical insurance claims
+Private medical and dental insurance claims

-Types of complaints we see
+Types of complaint we see

 Customers who’ve made a claim on their private medical insurance (PMI) sometimes come to us with a complaint that their: